 Education session: Using Machine Learning to Drive Innovation-Driven Healthcare

-It is clear that the Healthcare industry is experiencing a major digital transformation.
+The healthcare industry is clearly experiencing a major digital transformation.
 Healthcare institutions with complex operations that seek to future-proof their building systems and capital investments should employ a facility optimization strategy powered by innovative facility management software such as FOUNDATION.
-From procurement to facility condition assessments to facility management and through to capital planning, Intellis's solutions bring best-in-class engineering efficiency to the modern health environment.